Last Updated on 11 December 2020 by Beenote

-Taking notes in meetings is an art that any good participant can acquire with patience, but especially with listening.
-Taking notes is a difficult task and I will explain here the important steps to consider to succeed in having efficient meetings.
+Note-taking in meetings is an art that any good participant can acquire with patience, but especially with listening.
+Taking notes is a difficult task and I will outline here, the important steps to consider in order to be successful and have more effective meetings.

-- Keep your attention with your teammates, as we look more often people in the eyes when writing by hand.
+- Keep attention with your teammates, because we look at people in the eye more often when writing by hand.

 - Have a better understanding of what is being said, because we summarize more.

 - Difficulty reading back because you write quickly.

 - Notebooks must be kept.

 - Searching through old notes can become laborious.

 - Have to rewrite what has been written.
 Transcription often limits people to forwarding the minutes.